stefannica/style-guides/Ruby.md

 ### Method definitions

-Write short methods that do one thing well and nothing more.
-Once you need to scroll to view method’s beginning/end, you have sections with comment headings or you have more than 3 levels of indentation, your method is probably too complex and should be split.

 ### Names

-1. Use short and descriptive method names.
-Above all, they should make sense at the place where the method is called.
-Use `lower_case_underscore_separated_words` for method names.

 1. Except for accessors and query methods, method names should generally contain a verb indicating the action of the method.
 Try to avoid generic